Mrs. Todd's Shortcut: Plot summary

 David, friend of a caretaker named Homer Buckland, is an elderly man who is spending his later years hanging out at the local gas station in a small town.
 He listens to Homer narrate a tale about a woman he knew named Ophelia Todd, who was obsessed with finding shortcuts before disappearing sometime ago.
 Homer admired her persistence but began to have doubts regarding her infatuation of the subject.
 Mrs. Todd's habit of resetting her odometer shows remarkable evidence that something strange is going on.
 He also discovered evidence that her shortcuts are taking fewer miles than are in a straight line between the trip origin and its destination, something that would be impossible in reality.
 Mrs. Todd compared the shortcuts to folding a map to bring two points closer together, suggesting she had discovered a warped version of reality, akin to a wormhole.

 Mrs. Todd finally convinces Homer to take one of the special 'shortcuts'.
 On his first trip, Homer loses his hat to the grasping arms of a living tree.
 Soon he encounters road signs and bizarre animals which he cannot explain.
 Frightened, Homer does not wish to take any more rides.
 He also begins to notice how Mrs. Todd is changing and growing younger with each trip she takes.
-The appeal of this overwhelms Homer, despite him discovering a horrifying rodent-like creature on the grille of her car which she brushes off as if it were a normal animal.
+The appeal of this overwhelms Homer, despite his discovery of a horrifying rodent-like creature on the grille of her car which she brushes off as if it were a normal animal.
 She disappeared shortly after this with her husband officially declaring her dead after several years pass.
-After Homer returns from a trip to Vermont, David notices that he is also looking younger himself.
+After Homer returns from a trip to Vermont, David notices that he is looking younger.
 He watches as Homer gets into Mrs. Todd's car, noting that she appears to now resemble a teenager.
 As the two drive off into the night, David thinks about the prospect of getting younger himself.